Enea Bossi Sr.: American Aeronautical Corporation

 In October 1928, Bossi founded the American Aeronautical Corporation (AAC), officially located at 730 Fifth Avenue in Port Washington, New York, to build Savoia-Marchetti seaplanes under license.
 Licenses were acquired for both the S-55 and the S-56 and both were tested at the Miller Army Air Field, but only the latter made it to production.
 The S-56 became the first plane used by the New York City Police Department, which used it to enforce flying regulations, assist with sea rescues, and to chase rum-runners during the Prohibition era.
 A follow-up design, the more-powerful S-56B, proved even more successful.
 Whereas the prices for the S-56 and S-56B were modest for the time, the Great Depression caused sales to drop significantly by 1933.
-Two original AAC S-56 planes exist today: one of which is on display at the Cradle of Aviation Museum in Garden City, New York.
+Two original AAC S-56 planes exist today, one of which is on display at the Cradle of Aviation Museum in Garden City, New York.

 Bossi's work was not without its setbacks.
 In early 1930, he survived the crash of an experimental S-56 off Port Washington which claimed the life of test pilot Peter Talbot.
 Bossi was rescued by the Coast Guard's ship CG-162.

 Budd Company

 The Edward G. Budd Manufacturing Corporation, of Philadelphia, Pennsylvania, was a major manufacturer of railroad cars, which resulted in significant experience in working with stainless steel.
 In 1930, the company made its first foray into the aviation industry by signing contracts to manufacture aircraft wheels and stainless steel wing ribs.
 A close friend of Edward Budd, Enea Bossi joined the company as the head of stainless steel research to supervise the design and construction of the 4-seat Budd BB-1 Pioneer – the first aircraft with a structure built out of stainless steel.
 Occurring in 1931, this was the first aircraft for the Budd Company.
 Built under Restricted License NR749, its design utilized concepts developed for the Savoia-Marchetti S-31 and was powered by a single 210 hp Kinner C-5 motor.

 The stainless steel construction process for the BB-1 was patented in 1942.
-At the time, stainless steel was not considered practical; and only one BB-1 was built.
-In 1934, this plane was stripped of its fabric covering and mounted outside the Franklin Institute in Philadelphia, where it remains to this day as the longest continuous display of any airplane.
+At the time, stainless steel construction was not considered practicable, and only one airplane was built.
+In 1934, it was stripped of its fabric covering and mounted outside the Franklin Institute in Philadelphia, where it remains to this day as the longest continuous display of any airplane.
 The plane has been memorialized in the children's book Spirited Philadelphia Adventure by Deirdre Cimino.
 In 1931, Bossi sold the controlling interest of the AAC to Dayton Airplane Engine Company.
 The success which came from the technical innovations of the BB-1 prompted the Budd Company to employ Bossi as its European representative.